rotcivDev/rotcivdev-website/README.md

 - Write content and styles for the MAIN area;
 - Migrate the project to Typescript;
 - Implement Styled Components;
-- Deploy and attach other "local" projects to the Project List Component;
 - Provide my Curriculum for viewing and PDF printing;